ckeditor/ckeditor4/tests/plugins/image2/manual/maxsize.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, image2, sourcearea

+# For first editor:

 1. Use resize handler to shrink image to minimum size.

 1. Open dialog for this image.

 ## Expected:

 Dialog fields are populated with correct width/height.

 ## Unexpected:

 Dialog fields have wrong values.

-1. Close dialog.
+# For each editors

 1. Use resize handler to increase image to maximum size.

 ## Expected:

-- Images can't be resized beyond maximum values:
+- Editor 1, Editor 2: Images can't be resized beyond maximum values.

-	- First editor: width/height: `350px`

-	- Second editor: width/height: `image natural size`.
-This means image can't be bigger than it is at start.
+- Editor 3: Image can be resized to any size.

 ## Unexpected:

-- Images can be resized beyond maximum values.
+- Editor 1, Editor 2: Images can be resized beyond maximum values.